ghost-fvtt/fxmaster/README.md

   into the direction you want to the effect to face.
 * You can mask your weather effects by creating drawings and then marking them as weather mask (open the HUD of the drawing and click on the cloud icon in the top left).
 The complete mask can be inverted by clicking the mask control icon in the FXMaster controls.
+Masking Filter effects is not supported at this time.

 ## ⚠ Warning Regarding Large Scenes